omatviiv/info/cv.md

 # Work experience
 ### Logistics company (usoftware): (09.2019 - till now)
-Leading UI development for all Shipa projects:
+Leading UI development for all company startup projects:

 - Led and initiated the development of a company-specific shared UI components library, which is reused in all of the company's projects.
 This